-This is why it is vital that hospitals around the country have stock of 'high spec' blood products – blood donated by a small set of donors which fulfils a very precise set of criteria, and is the safest that can be given to certain vulnerable patients.
+This is why it is vital that hospitals around the country have stock of 'high spec' blood products – blood donated by a small set of donors which fulfil a very precise set of criteria, and is the safest that can be given to certain vulnerable patients.

 What is 'high spec' blood?

-If we have ever got in touch with you to tell you your O negative (O neg) blood is also Kell negative (Kell neg), CMV negative (CMV neg) and 'rr', this means your blood is very rare, very special, and very much in demand, because it’s the least likely to have a negative reaction if transfused – the nut-free, dairy -free, and probably gluten-free pudding of the blood product world.
+If we have ever got in touch with you to tell you your O negative (O neg) blood is also Kell negative (Kell neg), CMV negative (CMV neg) and 'rr', this means your blood is very rare, very special, and very much in demand, because it’s the least likely to have a bad reaction if transfused – the nut-free, dairy-free, and probably gluten-free pudding of the blood product world.
 And it gives the most defenceless patients in Scotland the very best chance of survival.

 Who needs O neg, kell neg, CMV neg, 'rr' blood?

-O neg, Kell neg, CMV neg, 'rr' blood is used in emergencies, and transfused to those with unformed or weakened immune systems, for example babies, patients undergoing chemotherapy, and those with immunodeficiency conditions.
+O neg, Kell neg, CMV neg, 'rr' blood is used in emergencies, and transfused to those with unformed or weakened immune systems - for example babies, patients undergoing chemotherapy, and those with immunodeficiency conditions.
 It is also used for women of childbearing age.

 What is Kell neg blood?

 As most blood donors know, the ABO system, with its four (A, B, AB and O) different blood types, is the most common way of classifying blood.
-However it’s actually only one of 35 different ways of classifying human blood, according to different elements within it.
+However it’s actually only one of 35 different ways of classifying human blood according to different elements within it.
 One of these different classifications is Kell.

 The Kell factor refers to an antigen (a protein which brings on an immune response in the body, especially the production of antibodies) that's attached to the membrane of red blood cells.
 In the same way that Christmas puddings occasionally include cherries, 10% of the population have Kell antigens – everyone else has Kell negative blood.

-Once the mother is exposed, she develops anti-Kell antibodies, which can attack and destroy Kell-positive red blood cells.
-So, if she becomes pregnant with a Kell-positive baby, her anti-Kell antibodies might cross the placenta and destroy the baby’s red blood cells.
+Once the woman is exposed, she develops anti-Kell antibodies, which can attack and destroy Kell-positive red blood cells.
+So, if she then becomes pregnant with a Kell-positive baby, her anti-Kell antibodies might cross the placenta and destroy the baby’s red blood cells.
 This is called haemolytic disease, and it can be fatal.

 For this reason all woman of child bearing age and babies are transfused Kell negative red cells.
 This also means any emergency O negs also have to be Kell neg to cater for emergencies involving woman of child bearing age.